ChinazoOnwukaike/Eastream/README.md

 <details>
 <summary>Dependencies: App Level</summary>

-Add these to your add level gradle
+Add these to your add level gradle:

 Add to Plugins